-After the previous series of flying buttress statues for the Eusebius Church in Arnhem (read here more) it has been quiet at my studio for a long time -with regards to the work on the Eusebius church at least.
+After the previous series of flying buttress statues for the Eusebius Church in Arnhem (read the video and accompanying article more) it has been quiet at my studio for a long time -with regards to the work on the Eusebius church at least.
 Funding had been allocated for its restoration, but before it's finally on the bank account of the church, apparently a lot of water first needs to pass under the bridge.
 But now that all suffering is over with, I can speed along with the work on a series of flying buttresses on the north side of the church.

 Design and execution